cormacrelf/elk/example/README.md

    The dependencies for :main are in `example/BUCK`.
    If you added a dependency in poetry, you'll have to add it as `//pypi:some_pkg` in there.

+   Note that it might get annoying switching into a subdirectory to run `poetry` commands.
+You can instead stay in `example/` and run

+       poetry -C pypi add polars
+       poetry -C pypi elk
+       buck2 run :main